-1) Yorkville's 2035 Land Use Plan originally called for the area north of Braun Road to be "Urban Reserve" (highlighted in light blue).
-We would like your input on the future land use for this area for the Yorkville 2050 Land Use Plan.
-Circle one of the following:
+1) Yorkville's 2035 Land Use Plan originally called for the Reserve" (highlighted in light blue).
+We would like your the Yorkville 2050 Land Use Plan.
+Circle one of the following the plan. input on the future land use for this area for

 a) Leave as Urban Reserve b) Plan for Agriculture c) Plan for Retail/Commercial d) Plan for Mixed Use (combined housing/office/retail) e) Plan for Industrial/Office (similar to GrandView Business Park) f) Plan for Housing g) Unsure/no preference h) Other:

 2) Dot Exercise - Place a numbered sticker on the map no comment.
 Write the sticker number in the box and you ear the location for which you would like to ir comment in the adjacent space:

 Dot#

 Dot #

 Dot#

 1-3

 Dot #

 Dot #

-3) 3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:
+3) Please provide any additional comments you have on the I-94 Corridor Master Plan below:

 The new Proposed int put Plan

 is a great concept

-The new Proposed imput plan is a great concept growth to north and south.
+The new Proposed into is a great concept of growth to north a ind South.

-And the second of the second o